JuliaCloud/AWS.jl/README.md

 ```

 ### High-Level
-To use the high-level API, you only need to know the name of the request which you wish to make.
+To use the high-level API, you only need to know the name of the request you wish to make.
 For example again, to list the objects in an S3 bucket:

 ```julia